 That determines the difference in basic management of GCA.

-to prevent blindness is to regulate the therapy and management is by doing ESR and CRP regularly.
+to prevent blindness is to regulate the therapy and management is by doing ESR and GCA regularly.

 Rheumatologists advocate that the therapy should be regulated by symptoms only,